casangi/stakeholder/README.md

 test_tclean_alma_pipeline_weblog.html
 ```

 The `jupyter notebook` test cases are available in the `stakeholder/` directory.
 Notebooks can be run by simply running the the notebook and opening the desired test case (`.ipynb`).
-The notebook also support parallel processing usage via `casampi`.
-For installation of the required parallel processing libraries as well as general CASA installation instructions see [CASA installation](https://casadocs.readthedocs.io/en/stable/notebooks/introduction.html#id1).

-To toggle parallel processing in the notebook, set the boolean value of `parallel` in the appropriate notebook block to `True(False)`.

 **As a warning, it is advised that the user restart the kernel and run the notebook after making changes to avoid issues due the hidden states in Jupyter notebooks.**

 ## Syncing notebook <--> script

-The `nbsync.py` script allows the user to synchronize changes between the notebook and the testing script.
+The `scripts/nbsync.py` script allows the user to synchronize changes between the notebook and the testing script.
 The script makes changes based on code packaged between header (footer).
 For example in the standard_cube code:

 ```
 # %% test_standard_cube_briggsbwtaper_tclean_1 start @